raphaelhuefner/nodetalk/README.md

-# Try to get node running with a cocurrency of at least 1000 connections
+# Try to get node running with a concurrency of at least 1000 connections

 ## MacOS X